This post contains affiliate links. Read my disclosure policy here.

 This super-simple method was originally created by Jim Lahey (owner of Sullivan Street Bakery) and the world is a better place because of it!
-This no knead artisan bread recipe has been adapted thousands of times and shared all across the internet.
+This recipe has been adapted thousands of times and shared all across the internet.
 Bread really brings people together!

 This recipe is fuss-free and mostly hands-off.
 The hardest part is just waiting for the dough to rest which takes 3 1/2 hours.
 Jim’s original recipe has a longer rest time, but I found this recreation of his recipe with a quicker time, so I tried it out and it worked perfectly.

 So, are you ready to give this a try?
 Here’s what you’ll need…

 (FULL AMOUNTS IN RECIPE CARD BELOW)

 - Instant dry yeast